Game Rules

 • A player may be issued a yellow card for the following offenses:

-• Excessively fouling
+• Excessive fouling

 • Demonstrating un-sportsperson-like behavior